bennn/g-pldi-2022/RESPONSE.md

-The submitted paper clearly does not say enough about the novelty and significance of this work:
+The submitted paper clearly does not bring across the novelty and significance of this work effectively:

 * The basic research question --- can we mix enforcement modes? --- is novel.
   Researchers built these modes without realizing that the modes led to